sriramab/gamamanual/Tutorials/Recipes/UsingBDI.md

 	}
 }
 ```
 The second perception is about the fires.
-Here, the fires are represented with the specie **fireArea**.
+Here, the fires are represented with the species **fireArea**.
 The helicopter has a radius of perception of 10 meters.
-If it perceives a fire, it will focus an the location of this fire.
-The **focus** tool create a belief with the same name as the focus (here, "fireLocation") and will store the value of the variable focused (here, the variable location from the specie fireArea) with a priority of 10 in this example.
-Once the fire is perceived, the helicopter remove its intention of patrolling.
+If it perceives a fire, it will focus on the location of this fire.
+The **focus** tool create a belief with the same name as the focus (here, "fireLocation") and will store the value of the focused variable (here, the variable location from the specie fireArea) with a priority of 10 in this example.
+Once the fire is perceived, the helicopter removes its intention of patrolling.
 ```
 perceive target:fireArea in: 10{
 	focus fireLocation var:location priority:10;